 I said to the young lad that I bought some bitcoins as part of a stock trade but gave him a warning about casinos and that it’s all going to go pear shaped – sooner rather than later.

 As soon as I got back to my computer I sold my stock.
 Bitcoin was close to $US14,000.
 Meeting that young bloke was my shoe-shine boy/taxi driver moment.
 (As it transpired, the very next day, my “newsletter broker” said sell the stock).
-Now bitcoin is around $US6,000 and the stock I once had followed it down.
+Now, as I write, bitcoin is around $US6,000 and the stock I once owned followed it down.

 So I thank that young bloke in the coffee shop.
 I was very lucky.
-I say that but who knows really – the stock could surge in a few weeks.
-Stock markets and trading are too big of a challenge for me so I rely on advice from people who actually have oodles of experience.
+Of course the stock could surge in a few weeks — who knows.
+Stock markets and trading are too complicated for me so I rely on advice from people who actually have oodles of experience.
 Plus I am always mindful of what my “newsletter broker” says: “If people are punching the air in elation – it’s time to sell”.

 So should you buy Bitcoin now at 6,000?
 I really can’t say.
 Does anybody really know?
 There is a big future in the blockchain technology but Bitcoin is likely to go by the wayside as better more efficient cryptocurrencies push it aside.